harm8717/dsp/03-command_line.md

 Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
 (Use the 8 items above and add a couple of your own.)

-> > 1.Showing a Current Working directory path - pwd \n
+> > 1.
+Showing a Current Working directory path - pwd \n
-2.Creating a directory - mkdir <directoryname> \n 3.Deleting a directory - rm -r <directoryname> \n 4.Creating a file using 'touch' command - touch <filename> \n 5.deleting a file - rm <filename> \n
+2. Creating a directory - mkdir <directoryname> \n
+3. Deleting a directory - rm -r <directoryname> \n
+4. Creating a file using 'touch' command - touch <filename> \n
+5. deleting a file - rm <filename> \n
-6.renaming a file - mv <filename> <newfilename> \n 7.listing hidden files - ls -a \n
+6. renaming a file - mv <filename> <newfilename> \n
+7. listing hidden files - ls -a \n
-8.copying a file from one directory to another - cp <filepath1> <filepath2> \n
+8. copying a file from one directory to another - cp <filepath1> <filepath2> \n
-9.listing files in long format - ls -l \n
+9. listing files in long format - ls -l \n
 10. moving a file - mv <filename> <filepath> \n
 ---